mikebrits/bp-tech-test/README.md

  - Text is difficult to read on the progress bar, it is small and does not have sufficient contrast
  - Inconsistent icon colors

-Working with a theme makes these kinds of things easier to remedy in code, so I made some decisions here that would hopefully make these a bit more consistent.
+Working with a lightTheme makes these kinds of things easier to remedy in code, so I made some decisions here that would hopefully make these a bit more consistent.

 #### **UX Observations:**